Contact Dan

 Forrester looked at the correlation between customer experience and several loyalty metrics – including willingness to consider the company for another purchase, likelihood to recommend to a friend, and likelihood to switch to a competitor – and found a statistically significant correlation with each of them.

 Higher retention rates and more customer referrals lead to more overall usage, which leads to higher revenues.
-But CX also has a positive effect on the other side of the profitability coin, which is cost.
-It stands to reason that an outstanding customer experience reduces customer service inquiries and regulatory fines, both of which can become quite costly to brands doing it wrong.
+CX also positively impacts the other side of the profitability coin which is cost.
+An outstanding customer experience cuts down on costly customer service inquiries and regulatory fines.

 A Watermark study took it a step further and looked at the eight-year stock performance of both the leaders and laggards of Forrester’s Customer Experience Index, and found that the leaders’ stocks far outperformed the S&P 500 while the laggards vastly underperformed against the benchmark.

 One other reason that CX is important is social media.
-Both great experiences and poor ones tend to get shared publicly with others, making it that much more critical that companies get the experience right the first time.
+Customers share both great and poor experiences publicly, so companies must get it right the first time.

 Related: How To Improve Customer Experience, According To 30 Experts